ahpoi/startify-ui/README.md

 ## Theme Override

 We have a default theme which can be found at the end of this document.
-However any properties can be overriden.
+However any properties can be overridden.
 Also we provide the concept of `colorScheme` where you can extend the color palette as per below we added the color `violet`.
 Then in our Button component we just pass the `colorScheme` property.